chromium/chromium/docs/updater/functional_spec.md

 [Keystone](https://code.google.com/archive/p/update-engine/), the updater
 installs small versions of those programs that implement a subset of their APIs.

+The updater also imports the properties and state of the apps that have been registered with Omaha and Keystone, so they show up as registered with the updater.

 #### Keystone Shims
 The updater installs a Keystone-like application that contains these shims: